secretagentan/intro-to-es2015/readme.md

 In Squads research the following new features in EcmaScript 2015.

+Fork, clone and add this repository as an upstream.

-Create a gist with code samples and be prepared to present a short example of each.
+Create a new markdown file with code samples and be prepared to present a short example of each.

 Group A